 The project is one of a series of projects in the more than $100 million in public investments in open space and infrastructure commitments made under the Downtown Brooklyn Redevelopment Plan, adopted in 2004 to reinvigorate the neighborhood and celebrate the area’s unique heritage.

-The one-acre Willoughby Square open space is located on Willoughby Street between Duffield Street and Gold Street in Downtown Brooklyn, half a block from the vibrant Fulton Street Mall.
+The Willoughby Square open space is located on Willoughby Street between Duffield Street and Gold Street in Downtown Brooklyn, half a block from the vibrant Fulton Street Mall.

 The area surrounding Willoughby Square consists of commercial businesses, new residential towers, private hotel developments, and the Downtown Brooklyn Cultural District, which is currently undergoing revitalization.
 In summer 2010, NYCEDC facilitated a community design process, engaging local residents, stakeholders, elected officials, and City agencies, including the Department of City Planning and the Department of Transportation.
 Their intent was to formulate a premier design for Willoughby Square that would enhance the environment of the local community.

 Based on the NYCEDC now leading the project, the open space design is being amended to increase the amount of green space and amenities while respecting the approved PDC design.
 In addition, and in partnership with the NYC Department of Cultural Affairs’ (DCLA) Percent for Art program, NYCEDC will soon begin the process to select an artist to design the memorial commemorating the 19th century abolitionist movement, with particular attention to the Underground Railroad and its ties to Brooklyn.